On the stability properties of power networks with time-varying inertia: Problem formulation

 It should be noted that the dynamics in \eqref{dynsys} are decentralized, depending only on the local frequency $\omega_j$ for each $j \in \mathcal{N}$.
 For notational convenience, we collect the variables in~\eqref{dynsys} into the vector $x^s = [x{^{s}_j}]_{j \in \mathcal{N}}$.

-\begin{remark} The power supply variables represent the aggregation of the mechanical generation, controllable demand and uncontrollable frequency dependent demand and frequency damping, as follows from \eqref{ssys}.
-Each of these quantities includes its own dynamics and could be represented in analogy to \eqref{dynsys}.
+\begin{remark} \ak{The quantities comprising the power supply dynamics (mechanical generation, controllable demand, uncontrollable frequency dependent demand and frequency damping) include their own dynamics} and could be represented in analogy to \eqref{dynsys}.
 We opted to consider a combined representation of these quantities for simplicity in presentation.
-However, the results presented in the paper can be trivially extended to the case where these quantities are described as individual dynamical systems. \end{remark}
+However, the results presented in the paper can be trivially extended to the case where these quantities are described as individual dynamical systems. \ak{It should also be noted that the dynamics in \eqref{dynsys} are defined with $-\omega_j$ as their input, rather than just $\omega_j$, to enable the use of passivity-based conditions (see Section \ref{Passive Dynamics}).
+Such conditions have been extensively used in the literature, on network related studies (see e.g. \cite{kasis2016primary,wen2004unifying}).} \end{remark}